IllumiDesk/illumidesk/README.md

     - ansible_host: target server IPv4 address
     - ansible_port: target server port (default 22)
-    - ansible_user: target server username
+    - ansible_user: target server username for SSH access
     - ansible_ssh_private_key_file: full path to SSH private key file used for SSH
     - ansible_password: optional value used when the target server requires a username/password

+By default this setup uses the `FristUseAuthenticator`.
+Refer to the [customization](#customization) section if you would like to use LTI 1.1 with your LMS.

 4. Run the deployment script (the script will prompt you for certain values):

-    `make deploy`
+    ```bash
+    make deploy
+    ```

+Use the `ARGS="-v"` option to deploy the stack with verbosity enabled.
+For example:

+    ```bash
+    make deploy ARGS="-v"
+    ```

+Set `ARGS` to `-vv` to enable more verbosity or `-vvv` for super duper verbosity.

-5. Once the ansible playbook has finished running the JupyterHub should be available at:
+5. Once the ansible playbook has finished running the stack should be available at:

     `http://<target_ipv4>:8000/`